mattmorten/clojure-tutorial/README.md

 (def board-depth 12)
 ```
 The `def` symbol is a macro.
 Similar to functions, we call macros in the same way.
 However, their control structures
 can be more complex.
-In this case, we define our Tetris play area ("board") as being an 8x12 grid.
+In this case, we define our Tetris play area ("board") as an 8x12 grid.

 Now to define the piece shapes: